 Looking further ahead, the Government has promised various additional measures, including an increase to the amount of information which must be included in the written particulars of employment which should be provided at the outset of the relationship, plus the introduction of a right for some workers on variable hours to request more regular working arrangements.

 The Parental Bereavement (Leave and Pay) Act became law in September 2018 and is likely to come into effect in April 2020.
-The full details of the new right will be set out in regulations which have not yet been made.
+The full details of the new right will be set out in regulations that have not yet been made.
 However, the broad framework is that:

-- In addition, employees who have completed at least 26 weeks’ continuous service will be entitled to parental bereavement pay at the statutory flat rate (currently £145.18 a week) or 90 percent of their average weekly earnings (whichever is lower).
+- In addition, employees who have completed at least 26 weeks’ continuous service will be entitled to parental bereavement pay at the statutory flat rate (currently £145.18 a week) or 90 per cent of their average weekly earnings (whichever is lower).

 - The right will extend to parents of stillborn children if the stillbirth occurs after 24 weeks of pregnancy.
 It is understood that existing maternity and paternity rights in relation to children who die while parents are already accessing these rights will remain.

-Auto enrolment contributions increase to 8% in April 2019, of which employers have to pay 3%.
+Auto-enrolment contributions increase to 8% in April 2019, of which employers have to pay 3%.
 Employees may therefore query why their net pay is reduced, which could be due to their increased contributions.

 For more information or advice on these topics, or any matter relating to Employment Law, please contact Dionne Dury, Solicitor on 01603 660 811 or email@example.com